aiijazfatima/dev-heatwave-genai-ecommerce/introduction/introduction.md

 1. Create a HeatWave instance.
 2. Create a Compute instance.
-3. Build an e-commerce application with Heatwave GenAI.
+3. Build an e-commerce application with HeatWave GenAI.

 ## Prerequisites